 1) At the most recent SFIT Dust-up on closing night, I was fortunate enough to be grouped with Mike Christensen, Kate Jaeger, and Mike Murphy of Jet City Improv (Seattle); Joel Dale of Improsia (Seattle); and Antonella Serra and Enzo Zammuto of B-Teatro Boxeattori (Turin, Italy).
 For the SFIT Dust-up, each group has a bit over ten minutes to decide on a format before performing.
 Kate said that she wanted to do a set in which we spoke in whatever language we wished, especially for the Italian performers to be allowed to perform in Italian.
 We wound up speaking five different languages (if dialects count as languages) over the course of 12 minutes: English, Italian, French, Klingon, and Boomhauer Mushmouth.
 And it was a blast.

 By far my favorite part was the final scene.
 In the wings just before they went on, Enzo nudge Kate and whispered, “Me English, you Italian.”
 And out they went.
 Enzo spoke nothing but English and Kate spoke nothing but Italian.
 And… IT.
 WAS.
 AWESOME.
 I could describe the scene, but are descriptions of past improv scenes ever truly satisfying?
 Trust that it was incredible.
-I mean, just look at that picture (for more of Todd’s amazing pix, go here).
+I mean, just look at this picture (for more of Todd’s amazing pix, go here).

 On the way out of the theater after the show, I said to Kate how happy I was that she’d suggested the format.
 She commented that it was the most scared she’d been doing improv in years.
 And we both looked each other with huge grins on our faces and asked each other something along the lines of, “How awesome is that?!”